marcosschroh/dataclasses-avroschema/docs/fields_specification.md

 | null         |     None    |
 | bytes        |     bytes   |

+Since Python does not have native `int32` or `float32` types, use the `dataclasses_avroschema.types.Int32` and `dataclasses_avroschema.types.Float32` types to annotate your classes.
+These types are simple wrappers around Python's default `int` and `float` types.

 ## Complex Types

 Avro supports six kinds of complex types: enums, arrays, maps, fixed, unions and records.